Please wait while the search results are loading...

 Elsewhere, the semiconductor industry is especially focused on creating advanced chips capable of delivering on the full potential of AI.
 An ever-accelerating amount of data to be filtered and analyzed via machine learning and AI will require ever more powerful chips that can operate at blinding speed.
 Leading chip makers are in a race to create the industry’s best semiconductors for AI computing.
 (Consider, for example, the processing power required to learn from the billions of internet searches conducted by business and consumers daily, or to analyze the billions of photos and comments posted to social media and other web sites each month.)
 Nvidia is considered to be the leading maker of high-powered chips for AI, with its competitors trying hard to keep pace.
 Other companies, such as startup Run:AI are developing software that will help AI chips run more efficiently.

 Today, a serious battle is in place between the United States and China for long-term dominance of the AI sector.
 While the U.S. has long made the highest total investments in AI research, China, in July 2017, announced that it wants to grow the output of its AI-based industries to 10 trillion yuan (about $1.5 trillion in U.S. currency) by 2030.
 Firms based in China with very significant and growing reliance on AI include Alibaba, Baidu, Tencent, Huawei and iFlyTek, along with specialty firms Megvii and SenseTime that have superb capabilities in applying AI to facial recognition.
-In 2020, AI proved its use in rapid development of Coronavirus vaccines and in tracking the disease.

 A Representative List of Organizations that Have Used our Research and Products: